f20/power-models/README.md

 Other code in the repository
 ----------------------------

-The "EDCM Stata" folder under models contains Stata tools to test aspects of implementations of the EDCM charging methodology.
-See "How to use.txt" in the folder for details.
+The "EDCM Stata validator" and "EDCM Stata generator" folders under models contains Stata tools to test aspects of implementations of the EDCM charging methodology.
+See "How to use.txt" under "EDCM Stata validator" for more information.
+I no longer have access to Stata and this code will not be maintained and might be removed.

 Licensing
 ---------